 One of Takada's interpretations of "splendor" revolves around the abundance of rare creatures.

 “For instance, consider the kokanee salmon.
 Lake Akan, formed approximately 150,000 years ago by the eruption of Mount Oakan, underwent subsequent volcanic activity, resulting in the formation of lakes like Panke and Penke.
 Not only is the terrain and scenery unique, but the changes in ecosystems are also remarkable.
 Sockeye salmons, originally migrating from the sea, became trapped in Lake Akan due to the geographical division, evolving into a distinct species known as the kokanee salmon.
 In essence, the Japanese kokanee salmon are originated from Lake Akan.
-When these native fish are hooked, they exhibit incredible agility, leaping higher than a person's back in a frantic attempt to escape.
+When these native fish are hooked, they exhibit incredible agility, leaping higher than a person's height in a frantic attempt to escape.
 Their unmatched speed is an experience exclusive to Lake Akan.”

 Indeed, Takada, a prominent local fishing guide, possesses profound knowledge of the area.
 Lake Akan is also home to the whitespotted char and the rare species Sakhalin taimen.